populationgenomics/talos_af/README.md

     ```bash
      docker build -t talos_af:0.0.9 .
     ```

-2. download all the input resources (used for annotation)
+2. Download large input resources (used for annotation)
     ```bash
     cd large_files
     bash download_inputs.sh
     cd ..
     ```

 3. [install NextFlow](https://www.nextflow.io/docs/latest/install.html)

-4. run it!
+4. Run the preparation workflow
     ```bash
     nextflow \
     -c nextflow.config \
+        run preparation.nf \
+        --acmg_spec nextflow/inputs/acmg_secondary.tsv
+    ```

+5. Run TalosAF!
+    ```bash
+    nextflow \
+    -c nextflow.config \
         run main.nf \
         --acmg_spec nextflow/inputs/acmg_secondary.tsv \
-        -with-report
+        --input_vcf nextflow/inputs/test_1.vcf.bgz \
+        --pedigree nextflow/inputs/pedigree.ped \
+        --output-dir <path to write outputs>
     ```

-A [workflow config file](nextflow/talos_af.config) has been populated with all required parameters for a test run.
+For demonstration purposes, a [workflow config file](nextflow.config) has been populated with all required parameters for a test run.

 By default, this will use the test data (a trio, 12 variants, corresponding pedigree) and run the full annotation and interpretation workflow.
+Outputs will be written to folders inside `./nextflow` in this repository.

 The first time this runs will be slow-ish, as the downloaded reference data is reformatted to be used as fast annotation inputs.
 Outputs will be generated inside the `nextflow` folder.
 Subsequent reruns will make use of this preprocessing.